wikimedia-gadgets/twinkle/README.md

     ./sync.pl --deploy twinkle.js
     make deploy

+Note that for syncing to a custom wiki, you will also need to specify the --lang and --family parameters too.
+For instance, to sync the files with `test.wmflabs.org` you should specify `--lang=test --family=wmflabs`.
+If you intend to use `make deploy` to deploy all the files at once, you may also need to modify the makefile to specify those parameters.

 The edit summary will contain the branch, the last commit sha, and the oneliner for that commit.